ConcourseOpen/DeFi-Pulse-Adapters/README.md

 ```
   _template project export format
     ✓ has a valid name
-    ✓ categoy matches one of the defined options
+    ✓ category matches one of the defined options
     ✓ has a valid start time
     ✓ should have a run method